What Humans Can Actually Eat | Part II

 Biochemistry tells us what’s possible.
 History tells us what actually occurred.
 Bones don’t lie.
 They speak in a language of predictable numbers that transcends belief and narrative.

 When an animal eats, stable isotopes from its food incorporate into its tissues.
 Different food sources leave characteristic signatures that remain readable long after death.
-This isn’t interpretation, it’s measurement.
+Not interpretation.
+Measurement.

 Unlike food recall surveys where participants misreport by 20–50%, bone chemistry can’t misremember its diet.